 Contrary to popular belief, termites do not live in homes.
 Termites live in underground colonies, tunneling undetected through the soil into a structure, sometimes through mud tubes.
 Because of their subterranean nature, an infestation may go undetected for some time.
 But, there are warning signs of an active termite infestation including:

-- Winged insects, called “swarmers” in or around your home or winged parts scattered around your doors or windows (most likely occurs in Spring)
+- Flying termites, called “swarmers” in or around your home or winged parts scattered around your doors or windows (most likely occurs in Spring)

 - Mud tubes leading from the ground to a piece of infested wood or up the foundation walls